Saxifraga

-Saxifraga is the largest genus in the family Saxifragaceae, containing about 465 species of holarctic perennial plants, known as saxifrages or rockfoils.
+Saxifraga is the largest genus in the family Saxifragaceae, containing about 473 species of holarctic perennial plants, known as saxifrages or rockfoils.
 The Latin word saxifraga means literally "stone-breaker", from Latin saxum ("rock" or "stone") + frangere ("to break").
 It is usually thought to indicate a medicinal use for treatment of urinary calculi (known as kidney or bladder stones), rather than breaking rocks apart.

 Description

-Most saxifrages are small perennial, biennial (e.g. S. adscendens) or annual (e.g. S. tridactylites) herbaceous plants whose basal or cauline leaves grow close to the ground, often in a rosette.
+Most saxifrages are small perennial, biennial (e.g., S. adscendens) or annual (e.g., S. tridactylites) herbaceous plants whose basal or cauline leaves grow close to the ground, often in a rosette.
 The leaves typically have a more or less incised margin; they may be succulent, needle-like and/or hairy, reducing evaporation.

 The inflorescence or single flower clusters rise above the main plant body on naked stalks.
 The small actinomorphic hermaphrodite flowers have five petals and sepals and are usually white, but red to yellow in some species.
-Stamens, usually 10, rarely 8, insert at the junction of the floral tube and ovary wall, with filaments subulate or clavate.
-As in other primitive eudicots, some of the 5 or 10 stamens may appear petal-like. and it lives in tundral ecosystems.
+Stamens, usually ten, rarely eight, insert at the junction of the floral tube and ovary wall, with filaments subulate or clavate.
+As in other primitive eudicots, some of the five or ten stamens may appear petal-like.
+It lives in tundral ecosystems.

 Taxonomy

-A genus of about 465 species.
+A genus of about 473 species.
 The former monotypic genus Saxifragella has been submersed within Saxifraga, the largest genus in Saxifragaceae, as Saxifraga bicuspidata.
-Also the genus Saxifragopsis (strawberry saxifrage) was previously included in Saxifraga.
+Also, the genus Saxifragopsis (strawberry saxifrage) was previously included in Saxifraga.